-When Whit's son Ian moved to Asia a few years ago, it would lead to an odyssey that, quite unexpectedly, would marry this Texas ranch with French Colonial buildings from Vietnam and inspire Whit to open up the family's land as "Camp Lucy" so others could experience the Hill Country dream.
+The property's path from family ranch to wedding and special event destination began when Whit's oldest son Ian moved to Asia several years ago - an odyssey that, quite unexpectedly, would marry this Texas property with French Colonial buildings from Vietnam and inspire Whit to open up the family's land so others could experience the Hill Country dream.

-The next chapter in the Camp Lucy storybook was written in December 2011 when the doors opened to our new Events Hall.
-This addition to Camp Lucy, created from a repurposed Amish barn originally built from hand-hewn white oak timbers in the 1800s, continues Whit's unique design aesthetic.
+The next chapter in the Camp Lucy storybook was written in December 2011 when the doors opened to a magnificent events hall.
+This addition to Camp Lucy, created from a repurposed Amish barn originally built from hand-hewn white oak timbers in Ohio in the 1800s, continues the unique design aesthetic of Camp Lucy.